‘The Book of Exodus’: A rare novel about the meaning and meaninglessness of everyday living

 The story is then populated by strange characters.
 There are three nomads named Velandi, Muniandi, and Murukandi whose “curiosities” influence others’ futures.
 Anyway, the “residents of Potta Thuruthu had great anxieties about the future”.
 Like an adage, when the seeker is ready, the seer appears.
 What unpacks later is something that only a seasoned storyteller could’ve pulled off, making The Book of Exodus an enviable debut.
 The way James places characters strategically while narrating this story is again commendable.
 For example, Chathutty, whom Koppan seems to have rescued from his dark past, but eventually it appears that the impersonator’s presence rather influenced Koppan’s life.
 While readers await to see Kunjootty’s life stabilise, their expectations are thwarted by the introduction of yet another intriguing lost character (Chathutty).

-Even after being discharged from the hospital, Koppan seems to be living in a state of delirium.
+Even after being discharged from the hospital, Kunjootty seems to be living in a state of delirium.
 He finds himself going to the lighthouse at Vypin Island, thinking of the time he spent with Susanna.
 There, one day, he finds a mute girl “swimming like a sea creature in the raging sea” to earn a living.
 The way she’s treated by people whom she seems to be entertaining speaks volumes about how one is othered, marginalised.
 Kunjootty’s sympathy – or empathy – can’t alter her fate.
 But he doesn’t realise this.
 Soon, Kunjootty finds himself in trouble but gets rescued miraculously.
 He credits his grandmother, his “guardian angel” for it.
 Can this happen?
 Do the dead have the capacity and hold over the lives of other mortal beings?
 For the time being, find comfort in the opening sentence of the 2024 Giller-prize-winning novel Held by Anne Michaels: “We know life is finite.
 Why should we believe death lasts forever?”

 James’s novel is full of notorious propositions as it introduces one after the other unbelievably relatable characters.
 Be it Govindan Kutty Asan (Ezhuthassan), who transforms himself into Hanuman, living in oblivion, or be it Unnicheera, Koppan’s wife, who didn’t happen to receive her share of satisfaction out of the marital bond and begins to satiate her desire.
 Or Chirutha’s oldest uncle, Cheethan, who undergoes a “metamorphosis to become Queen Kunti” from the Mahabharata in a marital ceremony.
 James writes, “One soul was dancing between two incarnations at that moment.
 The Kunti from the past life stared covetously at the plate of Poli offerings through the eyes of Cheethan, the present avatar.”